RobertKielty/personal-prow/README.md

 Attendees are welcome to log (and fix) issues as I iron out the crinkles in the coming days!

-## Boostraping kind with a prow deployment
+## Bootstrapping kind with a prow deployment

 ./personal_prow.sh starts a kind cluster and uses [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and  [kapp](https://get-kapp.io/) to deploy a cluster using the starter.yaml taken from test-infra